By: Team SErebros Since: Aug 2019 Licence: MIT

 Enter

-and relaunch Dukemon.
-Enterselect triva
+exitand relaunch Dukemon.
+Enterselect trivaand thenopenupon restarting

 Expected: The new Card ("Damith") added previously is correctly stored in the Triva WordBank.